CFC-Servers/GLuaTest/README.md

 ### Advanced: running compose directly (CI parity)
 If you want the same raw interface CI uses, you can drive `docker compose` yourself.
-Every variable has a safe default — see `docker/.env.example` for the full list:
+Every variable has a safe default (see `docker/.env.example` for the full list):

 ```sh
 export REQUIREMENTS=/absolute/path/to/requirements.txt